-It’s the kind of thing a lot of people practice but don’t preach.
+It’s the kind of thing a lot of people preach but don’t practice.
 But I moved from being an engineer in a respected R&D institute to follow my own path and start my own company.
 It was risky.
 But nobody was going to make it for me.

 This is still my favourite piece of advice for founders out there:

 Have an idea or a dream?
 Go for it.